Doctor transplants functioning ear grown from patient's arm

 A surgery led by Dr Guo Shuzhong on Thursday saw a man receiving a newly transplanted ear that was grown on his arm at a hospital in Xi'an, China, reported China News.

 Dr Shuzhong had the patient's new ear grown on his arm last November with the help of 3D printing technology.
-The entire procedure began last November and took four months of preparation and three operations to complete.
+The entire procedure took four months of preparation and three operations to complete.

 The patient, identified only by his surname Ji, had lost his right ear -- but not his hearing -- in a car accident more than a year ago.